mheob/used-pm/README.md

 # `used-pm` - What package manager is used?

-Simple script what detects what package manager executes the current process.
+Lightweight script to detect which package manager executes the current process.

 ## Installation